swindesr/js_algorithm_visualizations/README.md

 # How to Run

-Currently, the only way to view this project is by downloading the files and running the `npm start` command from the terminal.
+Click on the production link under the environments tab.
+Or visit https://github.com/swindesr/js_algorithm_visualizations/deployments and select the most recent option.